sourcegraph/src-cli/README.md

 SRC_ENDPOINT=https://sourcegraph.example.com src search
 ```

+> NOTE: If on macOS, we recommend installing the `zip` and `diffutils` Homebrew packages as the related binaries on macOS are quite old.
+This will solve issues related to being unable to unzip archives and diffing files.

 ### Authentication

 Some Sourcegraph instances will be configured to require authentication.
 You can do so via the environment: